tjbishop07/click-reactor/README.md

 ## Click Reactor - Game Info
 You have been assigned a reactor.
-Your mission to start reactions by click then maintaining those reactions so that.
+Your mission to start reactions by clicking as fast as you can then maintaining those reactions so that your reactor dosn't meltdown.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Dev Info
-This project was created using create-react-app.
+This project was created using [Create React App](https://github.com/facebook/create-react-app).
 Firebase is used for backend (hosting/database).

 ### `npm start`